urbanjost/M_CLI/md/get_commandline.md

 argument.

-Even arrays and user-defined types can be used, complex values can be input ... just define the variable and add it to the NAMELIST definition and the command prototype.
+Even arrays and user-defined types can be used, complex values can be input ... .

 To use the routine :

    1) define a NAMELIST group called ARGS.

-   2) Then call GET_COMMANDLINE(3f) with a string that looks like a call to the program.
+   2) Then call GET_COMMANDLINE(3f) with a string that looks like a call to the program with all keywords and default values specified

    3) Read the returned value as a NAMELIST group called ARGS.